amgad-rady/amgad-rady.github.io/gsoc-2020/report.md

 ### Pull Request [#237](https://github.com/javapathfinder/jpf-core/pull/237)

 This pull request is related to issue [#236.](https://github.com/javapathfinder/jpf-core/issues/236) This pull request fixed a subtle bug where the JPF operand stack semantics did not follow the JVM semantics whereby a value of type ```Long``` or ```Double``` is pushed to and popped from the stack as two words.
 Fixing this bug made roughly 30 of 50 failing tests pass, as the bug had far-reaching implications.
-Fixing this bug showed that the bootstrap method handling for lambda expressions is correct, at least for lambda expressions that use the ```LambdaMetafactory.metafactory```.
+Fixing this bug also showed that the bootstrap method handling for lambda expressions is correct, at least for lambda expressions that use the ```LambdaMetafactory.metafactory```.

 ### Pull Request [#254](https://github.com/javapathfinder/jpf-core/pull/254)